Freedom Writers: Release

-Freedom Writers had a domestic gross of $36,605,602 and had a foreign gross of $6,485,139 bringing the movie to a total gross of $43,090,741 worldwide.
+Freedom Writers had a domestic gross of $36,605,602 and had a foreign gross of $6,485,139 bringing the film to a total gross of $43,090,741 worldwide.
 On the film's opening weekend it grossed a total of $9,405,582 ranking 4th behind Children of Men (3rd), The Pursuit of Happyness (2nd), and Night at the Museum (1st).

 Reception

 Freedom Writers has received mostly positive reviews from critics.
-The review aggregator website Rotten Tomatoes provides links to 126 reviews, 70% of which are positive.
-The critical consensus is that "Freedom Writers is a frank, formulaic entry in the inspirational inner-city teacher genre, with an energetic Hilary Swank leading the appealing cast of unknowns."
-Another review aggregator, Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, calculated an average score of 64/100 based on 29 reviews, indicating "generally favorable reviews".
+Another review aggregator, Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, calculated an average score of 64/100 based on 29 reviews, indicating "generally favorable" reviews.

 Cynthia Fuchs of Common Sense Media gave the film three out of five stars, writing in her review that "the plot is predictable, the actors too old to play high school students, and the pacing too slow.
 And really, the camera circles around deep-thinking faces a few too many times.
 But Freedom Writers also argues for listening to teenagers.
 That in itself makes it a rare and close-to-wonderful thing."
 The film received a positive rating from Fox Weekly, giving the film a 9 out of 10.

-Criticisms

-Mrs. Gruwell as the savior

-Freedom Writers is set in California during the 1990s, which is still feeling the effects of the 1992 Los Angeles riots two years after the time period of the movie.
-The scene is set by the opening news montage chronicling the riots, and the narration from Eva explaining the racial dynamics that still pervade her city and her school.
-From the beginning, the perception of race is demonstrated by the students’ reception of Gruwell and their attitudes towards each other, but as they come to trust her, their attitudes and behaviors change.
-Despite the tagline of the movie being, “Their story.
+Controversy

+Despite the tagline of the movie being "Their story.
 Their words.
-Their future,” Hilary Swank was the central character and image of all promotions.
+Their future", Hilary Swank was the central character and image of all promotions.
 Swank's face on the poster, which is much larger and in-focus than the students on the poster, demonstrates how even if the words and stories of the students are central to the plot, the educator is being given credit for the overall success of their students, instead of on the students themselves.